 Clinical trials examining the effect of chinese medicine on fertility are not common, for several reasons mostly relating to logistics of recruitment of participants and funding.
 However IVF clinics provide a platform for easy recruitment of patients, and evaluation of outcomes, hence much of the research published in this area examines the effect of acupuncture (and sometimes herbs) on IVF patients.

 Research on the effect of acupuncture on male factor fertility, endometriosis and polycystic ovarian syndrome is being carried out in various parts of the world.

 Fertility and Sterility, (journal of the American Society for Reproductive Medicine) has published many studies on the effect of acupuncture at the time of embryo transfer.
 Of 16 studies, 11 reported improved chances of pregnancy.
 If any provisional conclusion is to be drawn, it is that acupuncture appears to benefit clinical trial groups who have an expected pregnancy rate of around only 35% or less.

 Click this title to see abstracts of these papers.

 Trials conducted in China and Japan have shown a beneficial effect of taking Chinese herbs before and during an IVF cycle.

 Click this category to view Abstracts of 21 papers examining the effect of Chinese medicine on fertility and IVF outcomes.

 Click this category to view Abstracts of 13 studies examining acupuncture and sperm parameters.

-It is clear from many studies that stress can negatively affect fertility and in some studies (but not all) IVF outcomes.
+Many studies have shown that stress can negatively affect fertility and in some studies (but not all) IVF outcomes.
 One of the suggested mechanisms for the positive impact that acupuncture can have on embryo implantation, is its ability to reduce stress and anxiety.

 Click this category to view Abstracts of the 20 articles published in medical journals about stress, fertility and acupuncture.

 Click this category to view Abstracts of 6 studies examining the effect of Chinese medicine on endometriosis.

 Click this category to view Abstracts of 16 papers examining the effect of Chinese medicine on PCOS.

 Click this category to view Abstracts of 10 studies of acupuncture used for different pregnancy conditions.